SUSE-Cloud/keystone-hybrid-backend/README.md

 driver = keystone.identity.backends.hybrid.Identity
 ```

+Copy the `hybrid.py` file to the `keystone/identity/backends/` folder of your installation (e.g. `/usr/lib/python/site-packages/keystone/identity/backends/hybrid.py`).
+Edit the file and set the `DEFAULT_TENANT`, `DEFAULT_ROLE` and `DEFAULT_DOMAIN` constants at the top of the file.
+Make sure that the tenant and role set here also exist in keystone or create them otherwise!

 Restart keystone.

-Copy the `hybrid.py` file to the `keystone/identity/backends/` folder of your installation (e.g. `/usr/lib/python/site-packages/keystone/identity/backends/hybrid.py`).
-Edit the file and set the `DEFAULT_TENANT` and `DEFAULT_DOMAIN` constants at the top of the file.
-The tenant should already exist in keystone.

-N.B.
-Use the LDAP user-id returned by the `keystone user-list` query.
+Now you can assign custom roles to users in LDAP.
+Make user you use the LDAP user-id returned by the `keystone user-list` query.

 ```
 keystone user-role-add --user-id=12345 --role-id <role-id> --tenant-id <tenant-id>